vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-an-external-bean-factory-like-ColdSpring-to-resolve-dependencies-of-your-resources.md

 1. `configureTaffy()` is called (in `Application.cfc`)
 1. If `/resources` convention folder exists and contains CFC's, Taffy Factory is created and populated.
   * If an external bean factory has been specified, dependencies are further-resolved (after `/resources` resolutions) using external bean factory.
-1. If external bean factory has been set (and nothing in `/resources`) then resources classes are loaded from external bean factory under the assumption that their dependencies are already resolved.
+1. If external bean factory has been set (and nothing in `/resources`) then resource classes are loaded from external bean factory under the assumption that their dependencies are already resolved.
-1. If the `/resources` folder doesn't exist and an external bean factory hasn't been set, an exception is thrown. ("You must either set an external bean factory or use the internal factory by creating a \`/resources\` folder.")
+1. If the `/resources` folder doesn't exist and an external bean factory hasn't been set, a getting started message is shown with links to various wiki pages.